Loading...

 Additional services

-While this will differ from cleaner to cleaner, there are some services which generally fall outside of standard commercial cleaning tasks.
+While this will differ from cleaner to cleaner, there are some services that generally fall outside of standard commercial cleaning tasks.

 Some examples of this are exterior window cleaning and deep carpet cleaning.
 If you’re interested in additional services, it’s worth discussing this with your cleaner when they do their assessment.

+Commercial cleaning cost isn't one-size-fits-all.
+Beyond hourly and monthly rates, janitorial services pricing often varies by the type of business being cleaned.
 Each niche of commercial cleaning comes with its unique set of standards, products, and risks, hence, its own price tag.
-Here are the searched and estimated prices for specific types of commercial cleaning in 2025:
+Here are the searched and estimated prices for specific types of commercial cleaning in 2026:

-The high standard of hygiene mandated in food preparation areas demands prices hovering at $200 to $700 per clean, with the higher end reserved for intricate cleaning procedures and compliance certification.
+The high standard of hygiene mandated in food preparation areas demands prices hovering at $300 to $1,200 for deep commercial kitchen cleaning, or $200 to $500 for routine cleaning visits.

 Throughout the US, industrial cleaning services are in high demand due to the unique challenges and safety considerations.
-Prices here demand more flexibility in assessment, often being bid-specific according to machinery level, and compliance demands.
+Prices here demand more flexibility in assessment, often being bid-specific according to machinery level and compliance demands.
+Typical costs range from $50-$90 per hour, with warehouses at the lower end ($0.05-$0.15 per sq ft) and heavy manufacturing at the higher end ($0.15-$0.35 per sq ft).

 How to find cheap office cleaning